districtr/districtr/docs/05landmarks/communityplugin.md

 `this.map` and `this.updateLandmarksList`.
 All of the following helper functions are bound to this instance.

-_Garrrrh!
-What's the deal with Landmark Options twice?_

 ## Instance Functions

 For every feature, one can `setName(name)`, `setDescription(description)` and save or delete a feature.
 Additional callback `onDelete()` is written so that together with `deleteFeature(delete_id)`, the feature is removed from both area and point `Layer`'s geometries.

-_onDelete and DeleteFeature, can it be combined?_

 ## Rendering